Skip to main content Accessibility

 Moorish Sovereign Citizens

 “Your straw-man is a non-living, non-breathing fictitious corporate Entity that has the same name as you except in ALL CAPITAL LETTERS.
 It’s ultimately a trust that is brought into existence with your signature.
-Lawfully you are the executor, beneficiary, administrator and a stock holder of the UNITED STATES CORPORATION.” – Moorish American Resource School Facebook post
+Lawfully you are the executor, beneficiary, administrator and a stockholder of the UNITED STATES CORPORATION.” – Moorish American Resource School Facebook post

 “Political thieves (usually descendants of European Colonists operating upon the American Continents) have, by outright criminality, taken unlawful leave and advantages of the usurped seats of government, and have polluted the sanctity of their Official Oaths to uphold the Constitution and Treaties and are unlawfully violating the Natural People.” – Taj Tarik Bey

 “Everything that will be stated is based on De Jure Law (Common Law, Constitutional Law, Indigenous Rights, Human Rights) and NOT (“just”) admiralty / maritime (De Facto Legalities, such as statutes, codes, rules, regulations, ordinances, policies and etc...
-ANY colorable law (color of law) that contradicts the Constitution for the united States of America is NULL and VOID and has NO withstanding.”
+ANY colorable law (color of law) that contradicts the Constitution for the united States of America is NULL and VOID and has NO withstanding.” – Dr. Alim El Bey

-“You are not to pay taxes to foreigners who are doing business within the borders of YOUR ancestral estate.” — Judah Son on YouTube
+“You are not to pay taxes to foreigners who are doing business within the borders of YOUR ancestral estate.” – Judah Son on YouTube Moorish Science Temple of America (MSTA).

-Further, according to Mark Pitcavage, a leading expert in the sovereign citizen movement, “Moorish sovereign citizens emerged in the mid-1990s on the East Coast when some people began to merge sovereign citizen ideas with some of the beliefs of the Moorish Science Temple, a religious sect dating back to 1913.”
+Further, according to Mark Pitcavage, a leading expert on the sovereign citizen movement, “Moorish sovereign citizens emerged in the mid-1990s on the East Coast when some people began to merge sovereign citizen ideas with some of the beliefs of the Moorish Science Temple, a religious sect dating back to 1913.”

 “You can’t fool a Washitaw as we, the original Muurs (Moors) of Dugdahmoundyah,” Goston writes on page 202.
 “We must realize who we are and what we are doing in this land and how we have been preserved for what special purpose.”